motionproto/pf2e-reignmaker/docs/README.md

 - **What are the key patterns?** - Architectural patterns

 **Not included:**
-- Implementation guides or TODO lists
+- Step-by-step tutorials (see guides/)
 - Complete API documentation (see TypeScript types in code)
-- Detailed code examples (see actual implementations)
+- Detailed code walkthroughs (see actual implementations)

 ---